Skip to main content

 Using indexes is an easy way to loop through all permutations of some size kk

-A good example where this fails is Maximum Score Subsequence Size K where we go through all (nk)=n!k!(nk)!{n \choose k} = {{n!} \over {k!} \cdot {(n-k)!}} possibilities and get a TLE exception
+A good example where this fails is Maximum Score Subsequence Size K where you go through all (nk)=n!k!(nk)!{n \choose k} = {{n!} \over {k!} \cdot {(n-k)!}} possibilities and get a TLE exception

 def problem(self, arr: List[int], size: int):